Sports, Orthopedic and Emergency Imaging Fellowship

 Musculoskeletal interventional procedures are an emphasis of our program.
 Fellows are trained in fluoroscopic, ultrasound, and CT guided injections including arthrography, cyst/joint aspirations, tendon/muscle/fascial injections, and peripheral nerve blocks.
 Fellows receive training in utilization of various steroids, visco-supplements, platelet rich plasma (PRP), and some prolotherapy.
 The opportunity for experience in some spine procedures, such as epidural steroid injections and myelography, is available through elective rotations.

-Completion of a research project during fellowship is not required, but is highly encouraged.
+Completion of a research project during fellowship is not required, but is encouraged.
 Presentation of research material at national conferences is supported financially by the department.
 Dedicated academic time for work on a research project is granted on a case-by-case basis.

-EMERGENCY IMAGING
+EMERGENCY IMAGING FELLOWSHIP TRACK

 The emergency radiology component of the SOEI Fellowship Program at UTHealth – McGovern Medical School is designed to provide advanced education and training for candidates wishing to seek a career in emergency radiology.
-With over 8,000 trauma admissions in 2016, Memorial Hermann Healthcare System – TMC Emergency Center (MHHS-TMC or, simply, MH EC) is consistently one of the busiest level one trauma centers in the world, serving a population of approximately 6 million people, in a 150 mile region surrounding Houston, Texas.
+With over 8,000 trauma admissions in 2016, Memorial Hermann Healthcare System – TMC Emergency Center (MHHS-TMC or, simply, MH EC) is consistently one of the busiest level one trauma centers in the world, serving a population of approximately 6 million people, in a 150-mile region surrounding Houston, Texas.
 Fellows receive training in imaging protocol management, hospital informatics, disaster management planning and, most importantly, imaging interpretation for critically injured patients suffering from blunt and penetrating trauma.
 Fellows are also exposed to research, education and mentoring opportunities within the department.

 Rotations